 Why constant promotion matters

 You have to create awareness for your referral program.
 Even if you follow the steps above and create a referral program that users will want to engage with.
-Promotion is something that all referral programs need in order to deliver results.
+Promotion is something that all programs need in order to deliver results.

-In order to direct a users’ attention towards your referral program you should take advantage of channels that they interact with everyday.
+In order to direct a users’ attention towards your program you should take advantage of channels that they interact with everyday.
 Inside your product with banners, invite pages and triggered call to actions will get more users involved with the program.

 Including call to actions at the footer of your emails (invoice receipts, reminders, blog articles, support tickets) will also increase awareness of the referral program.